 Who must apply for a Nauru Visa before visiting Nauru?

 Most foreign nationals are required to obtain a visa before they can enter Nauru.
 This includes tourists, business travelers, and individuals who are visiting friends or relatives in Nauru.
 There are a few exceptions, such as citizens of Australia and New Zealand who are granted visa-free entry for short stays.
-Individuals that are nationals of the following 15 countries are eligible to get a free Nauru visa-on-arrival;
+Individuals who are nationals of the following 15 countries are eligible to get a free Nauru visa-on-arrival;

 - Cook Islands